proto4426/PissoortThesis/README.md

 # PissoortThesis
-R package for thesis of Antoine Pissoort
+R package for the master's thesis in statistics of Antoine Pissoort at Université Catholique de Louvain

 ## R code to install the package from GitHub
 `devtools::install_github("proto4426/PissoortThesis", build_vignettes=T)`